 Immediately after an accident, call 911.
 Check yourself and others for injuries.
 If possible, move to a safe area.
 Take pictures of the accident scene from all angles.
 Remember that fault is a legal issue, so do not apologize or admit fault to anyone.

 New York has time limits, called statutes of limitations, which set a strict deadline for filing lawsuits.
 In New York, the time limit that applies to a vehicle accident case depends on whether the crash resulted in injury and property damage or death.
-If you or a loved one has been injured in a motorcycle accident, you should consult an experienced motorcycle accident attorney right away.
+If you or a loved one has been injured in a motorcycle accident, you should consult an experienced Brooklyn personal injury attorney right away.

-At Sibley Dolman Accident Injury Lawyers, LLP, we are committed to providing the highest quality of legal services to all of our clients.
+At Dolman Law Group Accident Injury Lawyers, PA, we are committed to providing the highest quality of legal services to all of our clients.
 For more information or to schedule a free consultation, call us at 833-552-7274 (833-55-CRASH) or contact us online.
 We are here to help you.